Observing the decentralised social web

 In reply to: https://linkedresearch.org/calls http://sociam.org/wow2017/

-This article was submitted to and is under review for the 2017 Workshop on Web Observatories.
+This article was accepted to the 2017 Workshop on Web Observatories and I'll present about it on the 4th of April in Perth.
 As an article on my site it is subject to ongoing updates and improvements.
 To comply with submission deadlines for the workshop, a static snapshot from 22nd January 2017 is at archive.org.

 This is a short report on iteratively developing and using a Personal Web Observatory for one year.
 Herein are described the architecture of the technical system and, subjectively, the social and personal impact of daily use.
 The goal is to provoke further conversation about what it means to 'observe' individuals, and the benefits and drawbacks of this on a personal scale.
 We also discuss how peoples' attitudes towards social media and personal publishing may impact the quality of data collected by Web Observatories.

 Studying communities through passive and active digital traces, as Web Observatories are designed to do [9, 26], brings with it a host of privacy, ethical, and methodological concerns.
 Attempts to address online privacy issues in general are being made with a push towards re-decentralising the Web , in part through open Web standards and work on promoting personal data stores as alternatives to centralised or third-party services.
 Using this momentum can benefit the Web Science community as well as their observees (though it brings with it its own set of challenges).
 Decentralisation is applied to Web Observatories in particular through the idea of a Personal Web Observatory as a user-controlled (as opposed to third-party imposed) means of collecting and tracking data.